ConnorBechler/ConnorBechler.github.io/index.md

 ## About Me

-I am a PhD student in Linguistics at Michigan State University.
+I am currently a PhD student in Linguistics at Michigan State University, where I am a member of the [MI Diaries Project](https://mi-diaries.org).

 My current research focuses on applying speech and language technology to sociolinguistics, language documentation, and corpus linguistics.

+I graduated with a BA in Linguistics, Literature, and Chinese from Calvin University in 2020, and an MA in Linguistic Theory and Typology from the University of Kentucky in 2023.

 <a id='Research'></a>